 - fluorouracil, folinic acid, oxaliplatin and docetaxel (FLOT)

 Other drugs you may have include:

-For advanced stomach cancer with HER2 protein, you may have:
+For advanced stomach cancer with HER2 protein, you might have:

 - trastuzumab (Herceptin) and XP (cisplatin and capecitabine)